tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

    element.innerHTML = "Found an h4 tag";
 }

-// with
+// with:
-if (element){ // element is true because it is not one of the falsy values above element.innerHTML = "Found an h4 tag";
+if (element){ // element will be considered true if it is not one of the falsy values above element.innerHTML = "Found an h4 tag";
 }